 The Mental Health First Aid website has additional resources related to the most common mental disorders.

-This summary will also tell you whether you are required to report by law and specific statute information for a particular state.
+This summary will also tell you whether you must report by law and specific statute information for a particular state.

 Southern California Sunrise ADHD and Addiction